adi4656/green-calendar-f1/README.md

 **dev**: Contains three old files that will soon be deleted, and also `resource_generator.py`.
 When run, this produces `resources.py`  in the `images` directory.
 **images**: Images to be used for the GUI.
 The GUI does not access the images directly but via `resources.py`, which encodes the images.

+## Notes on scheduler algorithm
+The scheduler algorithm is heavily based off the Held-Karp algorithm.
+There are three significant differences:
+ 1. The problem at hand more closely resembles a TSP with Time Windows than a classic TSP.
+The scheduler program must check to ensure races in the calculated order fall within one of their time windows.
+ 2. Classic TSP asks for a Hamiltonian cycle; the scheduler program looks for an ayclic Hamiltonian path (I am still waiting to hear back on how equipment is shipped back at the end of the season).
+However the algorithm is easily adapted for this.
+ 3. Classic Held-Karp starts with the smallest possible subsets and iteratively builds up to the set of races/cities itself.
+This algorithm starts with the set of races/cities itself and recursively goes down to the smallest possible subsets.
+There is no reason for this other than it made the code somewhat more readable.